What's New in Pyramid 1.3¶

 Previously (in Pyramid 1.0, 1.1 and 1.2), you created a Pyramid application

-using paster create
+using paster create, like so:

 $ $VENV/bin/paster create -t pyramid_starter foo